quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 :p What is the significance of knowing P compared to only having the data?
 ??x
-Knowing \(P\) means we have a complete characterization of the source of data trajectories, including all statistical properties.
+Knowing $P$ means we have a complete characterization of the source of data trajectories, including all statistical properties.
 However, it still does not provide enough information to determine the MDP structure or behavior error (BE).
 The BE requires additional knowledge about the MDP beyond just the probability distribution over data. x??

 ---